givisok/flow-compensation/README.md

 - **Dmitry Sorkin** for idea and inspiration
 - **K3D community**

-Created to address underextrusion issues with high-flow hotends like K3D Microfeeder, Rapido HF, and similar setups.
+Created to address underextrusion issues with high-flow hotends like Goliath, Rapido HF, and similar setups.

 ## License